 Dedicating an entire chapter to one character POV at a time gives a writer more time to develop and enrich that character.
 Yay!
 And, oh no!
 Yay, because robust character development is a must for any good novel.
 And, oh no, because this means I had a lot of work to do.
 A lot.
 Before the Great Divide, the action carried much of the plot, and the character development was done in spurts in reaction to the action.

 With each sister now getting an entire chapter at a time, I was able to delve into more of what makes each one tick.
 I enhanced their inner dialogue, their opinions of the other characters, and their motivations within each scene.
-Doing this with a 94,000-page book took about four weeks and added nearly 2500 words, but I got it done.
+Doing this with a 94,000-word book took about four weeks and added nearly 2500 words, but I got it done.
 Yet…I still wasn’t done.

 This is where we come to the point of this post.
 In four weeks, I was able to rework nearly every scene from each chosen girl’s perception, add the necessary inner dialogue, and edit for grammar and flow.
 Each character now had a more prominent voice, but I worried that their voices were neither unique nor consistent.
 Enter my little trick: I saved a master copy (always save a master copy before taking on major revisions!) and then divided the book up by POV chapters.
 (Note: If you divide POV by scenes and not chapters, make sure you label the scene with the parent chapter, so that all the little kiddies find their ways back to the proper place.)
 With this method, each sister’s chapters run seamless from one to the next – all the Oriana chapters in one document, the Evadne chapters in another, and so on.
 Doing this has had two benefits.